nats/bl-cli/CONTRIBUTING.md

 Integration tests live under the top-level `integration` directory.
 These tests exist to ensure that an invocation of a command though this CLI produces the expected output.
-These tests use a mocked HTTP client, but run the actual compiled doctl binary.
+These tests use a mocked HTTP client, but run the actual compiled bl binary.

 Writing an integration test typically looks like this,